Starting an Oregon LLC

 Fax number: 855-641-6935

-• Don’t have an SSN? (foreigners): If you don’t have a US social security number (or ITIN), you can still get an EIN from the IRS.
+Don’t have an SSN? (non US Residents): If you don’t have a US social security number (or ITIN), you can still get an EIN from the IRS.
 You just can’t use the online application.
 Instead, you need to complete Form SS-4 and send it to the IRS by mail or by fax.
 We recommend sending by fax since the approval time is faster.
+We have step-by-step instructions for applying for an EIN without an SSN.

 Tip: On line 7b, where it asks for your SSN, just write “Foreign” instead.